lauren-lassiter/SPA_410_Fall25/index.md

 title: Home
 ---

+¡Bienvenidos!
 Welcome to our course: Digital Literacy through Cultural and Literary Topics!!

 This is the official website for our Fall 2025 course, built in connection with our [GitHub repository](https://github.com/dh-miami/SPA_410_Fall25/).
 Here, you will find our syllabus, readings, digital resources, and the students' contributions.
 Throughout the semester, students will publish and share their work here as part of a collaborative, hands-on learning experience.